asyncapi/glee/docs/functions.md

 ## Using FaaS functions as glee functions

-Glee can treat your FaaS function as it's own. just set `operationId` to your function URL and customize it with `x-glee-invoke` extention:
+Glee can treat your FaaS function as its own by setting `operationId` to your function URL and customizing it with the `x-glee-invoke` extension:

 ```yaml
 channels: